12-Monkeys-Developers/cthulhuhack/README.md

 Actor
 - Character
     - Add/modify/delete objects and special abilities
-    - Save roll with advantage/disadvantage/bonus/malus, display of the possible advantage given by a special ability
+    - Save roll with advantage/disadvantage/bonus/penalty, display of the possible advantage given by a special ability
-    - Resource roll with advantage/disadvantage/bonus/malus and decrease management
+    - Resource roll with advantage/disadvantage/bonus/penalty and reduction management
 - Opponent
-    - Attacks are items
+    - Attacks are in the form of an item with an integrated damage roll

 Item
 - Ability: special ability
+    - If the "Custom" and "Gives advantage" fields are activated, the advantage description field is used in the dice roll aid
 - Item : management of the supplies die with the possibility to make a roll
 - Weapon: for weapons, drag and drop on the character sheet
-- Attack: opponent's attacks, to be dragged on the opponent's card
+- Attack: attacks to be dragged onto the opponent's sheet
-- Definition: used for Out of Game, Temporary Insanity and Shock table statuses; added to character via drag and drop
+- Definition: used for Out of Play, Temporary Insanity and Shock table statuses; added to character via drag and drop
-    - Taking into account the disadvantage for certain Out-of-Game statuses
+    - Taking into account the disadvantage for certain Out-of-Play statuses
     - An icon appears on the token in case of condition
-- Click on name to display description
+- Click on the name to display the description
+- Ability to sort abilities and items (in Weapons or Equipment category) by dragging an item

 Options
 - Fortune: activates/deactivates the display on the form
     - The GM activates the option and makes the number of tokens available to the players.
     - Display of the number of tokens under the portrait
-    - Only a GM could spend a token
+    - Only a GM can spend a token
     - A message is displayed in the chat when a token is spent
 - Adrenaline: activates/deactivates the display on the card
-    - Under the portrait: lightning token for the player, skull and crossbones token for the GM.
+    - Under the portrait: lightning token for the player, skull & crossbones token for the GM.
-- Hit dice as a resource: activates/deactivates the display on the form
+- Hit Dice as a resource: activates/deactivates the display on the form
 - Wealth as a resource: enables/disables display on the form
-- Miscellaneous option : if the field is filled, this is used as a resource and will replace Wealth resource
+- Miscellaneous option : if the field is filled, this is used as a resource and will replace the Wealth resource

-Hotbar
+Macro bar
 - Drag and drop an actor: opens the form.
-Can only be created by the GM, but he can do it for a player and share the created macro with him.
+Can only be created by the GM, but he can do it for a player and share the created macro with the player.
 - Drag and drop an item: allows you to open it directly
-- Drag an item
+- Click on an item
     - Character's equipment : if there are resources left, opens the corresponding dice roll window
     - Opponent's attack : opens the damage window
-    - Ability : if it is an ability that has a limited number of uses only.
+    - Ability : if it is an ability that has a limited number of uses.
 Allows you to use the ability once.
-Put Maximum empty instead of 0 for non usable abilities
+Sets the Maximum empty instead of 0 for non usable abilities
 - To use a macro you have to select the token that can use it

 Compendiums
-- Standard archetypes (with variations for the scientist) : Drag and drop on the character sheet which replaces the values of the sheet by those of the archetype
+- Standard archetypes (with variations for the Scholar) : Drag and drop on the character sheet which replaces the values of the sheet by those of the archetype
 - Special weapons
 - Special abilities : contains all the standard abilities
     - Drag and drop to add to the card (taking into account multiple abilities)
     - Management of the number of uses and display of the last use date when clicking on the use
     - A button to reset the number of uses and the last use date
-    - Click on the name to unfold the description
+    - Click on the name to display the description
 - Out of action Table
 - Tomporary insanity table
 - Shock table